• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Grande Gentiane

-Large, robust and perennial grass, it can live 50 years and takes 10 years to bloom the first time.
+Large, hardy and perennial grass that can live to 50 years and takes 10 years to flower the first time.
 Its strong root, which contains bitter glucosides, is used to make very famous aperitif drinks.
 Not to be confused with the white veratre, which is very toxic.

 • THE GREAT MARGARITA •